 Archi is a Lezgic language spoken by about 1200 people in the highlands of Daghestan.
 The online version of the Archi-Russian-English Dictionary contains sounds files, digital pictures of culturally significant objects, idioms and example sentences with interlinear glossing.
 It can be searched in English, Russian and Archi (using Cyrillic or IPA).

-SENĆOŦEN is a Salishan language spoken by the Saanich First Nations community of Vancouver Island, Canada.
-The Saanich Verb Database is a searchable resource of SENĆOŦEN data recorded with the assistance of two Saanich elders between 2008 and 2010.
-Users may browse and search all verbs contained within these sentences, and all linguistic roots of those verbs.
+SENĆOŦEN is a Salish language spoken by the Saanich First Nations community of Vancouver Island, Canada.
+The Saanich Verb Database is a searchable resource of SENĆOŦEN data provided by four Saanich elders between 2005 and 2012.

 Features are fundamental components of linguistic description that have proven invaluable for grammatical analysis and and have a major role in contemporary linguistics.
 The Grammatical Features Inventory provides evidence for the diverse content of features in the world's languages and discussion of some of their formal properties